QuantEcon/python_lecture_sandpit/source/rst/multi_hyper.rst

 .. code-block:: python3

     # construct the urn
     K_arr = [5, 10, 15]
     urn = Urn(K_arr)

+Now use the Urn Class method ``pmf`` to compute the probability of the outcome :math:`X = \begin{bmatrix} 2 & 2 & 2 \end{bmatrix}`

 .. code-block:: python3

     k_arr = [2, 2, 2] # array of number of observed successes
     urn.pmf(k_arr)

-If we observe for more than one time, we can construct a 2-dimensional array ``k_arr`` and ``pmf`` will return an array of probabilities for observing each case.
+We can use the code to compute probabilities of a list of possible outcomes by constructng  a 2-dimensional array ``k_arr`` and ``pmf`` will return an array of probabilities for observing each case.